-3. Recommendations
+3. Retention Recommendations

-Thirty-three judges stood for retention in 2016: two supreme court justices, one court of appeals judge, four judges in the First Judicial District (three superior court, one district court), eighteen judges in the Third District (nine superior court, nine district court), and eight judges in the Fourth District (five superior court, three district court).
+Fifteen judges stood for retention in 2018: three judges in the First Judicial District (one superior court, two district court), nine judges in the Third District (four superior court, five district court), and three judges in the Fourth District (two superior court, one district court).
 The Council found all judges qualified and recommended that all be retained.